Elia-Nikolaou/Elia-Nikolaou.github.io/_pages/about.md

 -------
 When I am not buried in research, you will find me lost in a good book 📚, out on a hike ⛰️, or wandering through the stars ✨— at least in theory, by reading about constellations and the universe. 🌌🔭

-I am also a proud member of the [Scouts](https://www.scouts.org.uk/) since 2007, where I have had the privilege of attending several international camps around the world 🌍🏕️!
+I am also a proud member of the [Scouts](https://www.scouts.org.uk/) since 2007, experiencing incredible adventures attending several international camps across the globe 🌍🏕️,

 <span style="color:#2A7190">Updates:</span>
 ==
- - January 2025: I attended the 2025 [ACE-CSR Conference](https://ace-csr-conference.co.uk/) in Lancaster, where I had the exciting opportunity to present my first-ever poster.
+ - January 2025: I attended the 2025 [ACE-CSR Conference](https://ace-csr-conference.co.uk/) in Lancaster, where I had the opportunity to present my first-ever research poster.

 <span style="color:#2A7190">Publications:</span>
 ==